hkarani/btc-testnet-coins/README.md

-# BTCTestnetCoins
+﻿# :₿: BTCTestnetCoins :₿:

 ## ABOUT

+Testing and building bitcoin applications with real bitcoins can be risky, you can lose real money.

-Get free dummy bitcoins to build and test bitcoin apps.
+Use BTCTestnetCoins[https://btctestnetcoins/] to get dummy bitcoins to build and test your bitcoin apps.
-Always remember to return them.
+Please always REMEMBER to return them :💚:.

+## Features

+* Support for Testnet, Signet and Lightning Network
+* Bot detection

+## Contribute

+Clone the project into Visual Studio and hit run.